varunsonavni/devops-code-challenge/README.md

 This repository contains a React frontend, and an Express backend that the frontend connects to.

 # Objective
-Deploy the frontend and backend in 2 environments - Dev and Prod.
-Both environments must be accessible over the public internet.
+Deploy the frontend and backend to somewhere publicly accessible over the internet.
+The AWS Free Tier should be more than sufficient to run this project, but you may use any platform and tooling you'd like for your solution.

-The Prod environment must have some kind of mechanism to scale the backend.

 Fork this repo as a base.
 You may change any code in this repository to suit the infrastructure you build in this code challenge.

-If you have any questions or concerns about this challenge, you may contact daniel@lightfeather.io

 # Submission
 1. A github repo that has been forked from this repo with all your code.
 2. Modify this README file with instructions for:
 a.
 Any tools needed to deploy your infrastructure
 b.
-All the steps to deploy a replica of your Dev and Prod infrastructure
+All the steps needed to repeat your deployment process
-c.
-Steps to scale the production backend up or down, if scaling requires manual intervention.
-If its auto-scaled, describe the auto-scaling mechanism.
-d.
-URLs to the deployed Dev and Prod frontends
+3. URLs to the your deployed frontend.
-4. Submit your github and contact information via https://forms.gle/DNaQn2S9VGueSACdA

 # Evaluation
 You will be evaluated on the ease to replicate your infrastructure.
 This is a combination of quality of the instructions, as well as any scripts to automate the overall setup process.